hestiacp/hestiacp-docs/cli_commands/commands.rst

 **add mail SSL for $domain**

-**Label**:   `hestia`

 **Options**: `USER` `DOMAIN` `SSL_DIR` `[RESTART]`

-The function turns on SSL support for a mail domain.
+This function turns on SSL support for a mail domain.
 Parameter ssl_dir is a path to a directory where 2 or 3 ssl files can be found.
 Certificate file mail.domain.tld.crt and its key mail.domain.tld.key are mandatory.
 Certificate authority mail.domain.tld.ca file is optional.

 *******************************************************************